2026 Vendor Ranking

 RankCompanyBest forDelivery modelWhy it ranksEvidence strength

-1 Uvik Software Senior Python, data & AI retail engineering Staff aug, dedicated, project Senior-only team; Python/data/AI focus; all three delivery models Clutch 5.0 (32)
+1 Uvik Software Senior Python, data & AI retail engineering Staff Augmentation, dedicated, project senior team; Python/data/AI focus; all three delivery models Clutch 5.0 (35; checked 2026-08-08)

 2 Grid Dynamics Enterprise-scale commerce, data & AI platforms Project, dedicated Deep enterprise retail track record and engineering scale Clutch 4.8 (16)